reflex-dev/reflex-web/docs/getting-started/project-structure.md

 in the same module for locality.
 Any substate defined in a component module should only contain fields and event handlers pertaining to that individual component.

+### External Components

+Reflex 0.4.3 introduced support for the [`reflex component` CLI commands]({custom_components.overview.path}), which makes it easy to bundle up common functionality to publish on PyPI as a standalone Python package that can be installed and used in any Reflex app.

+When wrapping npm components or other self-contained bits of functionality, it can be helpful to move this complexity outside the app itself for easier maintenance and reuse in other apps.